 You may not think you have the ability to do anything of consequence during your lifetime.
 But God isn’t looking for ability.
 He is looking for availability!
 All He needs is faithfulness.

 He doesn’t necessarily search out a shining star at some university and say, “That guy is a wonderful speaker!
 I think he would make a good preacher.”

 God is more likely to seek out someone like Oral Roberts.
 He was a 17-year-old boy who stuttered so badly that he could hardly say his own name.
 He was dying of tuberculosis.
 But he was available.
 So God cured him of stuttering, healed his body and made him one of the outstanding healing evangelists of all time.

-If you will remain constant in your fellowship with the Lord, it won’t matter what you are in the natural.
+Remain constant in your fellowship with the Lord keeps you connected to heaven.
+It won’t matter what you are in the natural.
 You may be poor, uneducated or the biggest failure on your block.
 But those things make you a prime candidate for the calling of God.
 As the Apostle Paul wrote: